 Important Information Regarding COVID-19

-Our community has been through a lot over the last few months, and all of us are looking forward to resuming our normal habits and routines.
-As you may have already heard, Governor Dewine has stated that dental offices are permitted to reopen effective May 1st.
+Our community has been through a lot over the last several months, and all of us are looking forward to resuming our normal habits and routines.
 Please know that our top priority continues to be the health and safety of our amazing team and patients.
 Infection control has always been extremely important and we would like to share the procedures we follow in our practice.

 Our office follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC), the Occupational Safety and Health Administration (OSHA) and the Ohio State Dental Board (OSDB).
 We will continue to monitor these organizations for updated guidelines on best practices.
 You should know that there continues to be a shortage of personal protective equipment (PPE) and many of the items that we have been using for decades are now in short supply or even back-ordered.

 You may see some changes when it is time for your appointment.
 We have instituted these protocols to protect our patients and staff.
 Here are some of the extra steps that we are taking:

 - Our office will communicate with you beforehand to ask some screening questions.
 You’ll be asked those same questions again when you are in the office.

 - You will be asked to remain in your vehicle until we are ready for you, your temperature will be taken upon entering the office, then we will take you directly to a treatment room.

 - Only the patient will be permitted in the office unless the patient is a minor or needs assistance.